mortezasharifinia/frontend-ticket-challenge/ABOUTPROJECT.md

 * token, save as cookies with 30 minutes expired time
 * error handled by snack bar
 * request time consumption handled by the loader
+* retry request twice to get a response
 * page transition (fade effect)
 * ticket token is shown as a barcode
 * principle design is based on morph design `https://morphdesign.io/`